spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``coord_system [string]``
   The default IFU cubes are built on the ra-dec coordinate system (``coord_system=skyalign``).
 In these cubes north is up and east is left.
-There are two other coordinate systems an IFU cube can be bulit on:
+There are two other coordinate systems an IFU cube can be built on:

   - ``coord_system=ifualign`` is also on the ra-dec system but the IFU cube is aligned with the instrument IFU plane.
   - ``coord_system=internal_cal`` is built on the local internal IFU slicer plane.
 These types of cubes will be useful during commissioning.
 For both MIRI ad NIRSpec only a single band from a single exposure can be used to create these type of cubes.
 The spatial dimensions for these cubes are two orthogonal axes, one parallel and the perpendicular to the slices in the FOV.